-The signatures to recall petitions need not all be appended to one petition and may be duplicated and assembled, but to each separate paper there shall be attached an affidavit of the person circulating the petition and such paper shall be invalid without such affidavit.
+The signatures to any petitions need not all be appended to one petition and may be duplicated and assembled, but to each separate paper there shall be attached an affidavit of the person circulating the petition and such paper shall be invalid without such affidavit.
 Each signer of any petition paper shall, after his/her signature, show the place of residence by street and number, voter registration certificate number, and the date that the signature was affixed on the petition.
 The affidavit attached to each petition or duplicate shall be as follows:

+State of Texas County

+of Webb

+, being duly sworn, dep • • •

+foregoing paper, that all the signatures aff fixed thereto we ere made in his/her pr esence, and that

+he/she believes them to be the genuine sign natures of the pe ersons whose names th ey purport to be.

+Signed

+Subscribed and sworn to before me this day of , 20

+Notary Public

 State of Texas

-County of Webb

-, being duly sworn, deposes and says that he/she personally circulated the foregoing paper, that all the signatures affixed thereto were made in his/her presence, and that he/she believes them to be the genuine signatures of the persons whose names they purport to be.

-Signed Subscribed and sworn to before me this day of, 20

-Notary Public State of Texas